CARI (DIBELS 7-9) Research Release

 The authors of DIBELS® at Dynamic Measurement Group are pleased to announce the continued research release of CARI™: DIBELS 7-9 to research partners for the 2018-2019 school year.
 CARI stands for Content Area Reading Indicators and is a formative assessment for students in grades 7 to 9.
 The CARI is directly aligned with the Common Core Standards in Language Arts, Science, and Social Studies.

-The CARI Research Release for 2017-2018 will include preliminary benchmarks for all three measures: Maze, Silent Reading (SR), and Oral Reading (OR).
+The CARI Research Release for 2018-2019 will include preliminary benchmarks for all three measures: Maze, Silent Reading (SR), and Oral Reading (OR).
 Each CARI measure includes a triad of three reading passages (one science passage, one social studies passage, and one prose passage).
 Progress monitoring materials are available for all measures.

 Maze is a group-administered measure that assesses general reading comprehension.
 During a Maze task, the student is presented with a reading passage in which some words are replaced by a multiple choice box that includes the original word and two distractors.
 The student reads the passage silently and selects the word in each box that best fits the meaning of the sentence.
 A Maze triad of passages takes approximately 10 minutes to complete and approximately 5-7 minutes per student for teachers to score.

 The SR comprehension portion of the CARI is a group-administered measure that assesses vocabulary, sentence comprehension (passage details), and inference.
 Students are given up to 45 minutes to read three passages and answer 15 questions about each passage.
 Silent Reading is quickly scored with an answer key.